-Deming was referring to the practice of inspecting every piece of product at the end of an assembly line to separate out the defects.
+Deming was referring to the practice of inspecting every piece of product at the end of an assembly line to separate the defects.
 Instead, he encouraged improving the quality of the process to decrease the defects, thus eliminating the need for mass inspection.

-When we apply this to safety, Deming would encourage us to focus on measuring and improving the Safety Management System, including employee behaviors, procedures, and equipment design (leading indicators) instead of measure only incidents and accidents (lagging indicators).
+When we apply this to safety, Deming would encourage us to focus on measuring and improving the Safety Management System, including employee behaviors, procedures, and equipment design (leading indicators) instead of measuring only incidents and accidents (lagging indicators).

 Measuring only results statistics (accident rates) is like driving a car down the road and trying to stay in your lane by looking through a rear-view mirror.
 All you can do is react, after the fact.
 Accident rates tell us nothing about why accidents are happening.
-Incident rates, accident rates, MOD rates, etc. all measure the end point, and since these measures are inherently not predictive, these statistics provide little useful information about the surface and root causes for injuries and illnesses.
+Incident rates, accident rates, MOD rates, etc. all measure the endpoint, and since these measures are inherently not predictive, these statistics provide little useful information about the surface and root causes for injuries and illnesses.